 The CARES Act and other subsequent legislation provides an SBA loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 The Hospital received a PPP loan of \$542,100 in 2020.
-The loan has an interest rate of 1 percent, with monthly payments due starting ten months after the end of the covered period, which the Hospital elected to be 24 weeks after receipt of the loan.
-Subsequent to year-end, the Hospital received legal notice on February 24, 2021, that the PPP loan was forgiven in its entirety.
+The loan has an interest rate of 1%, with monthly payments due starting ten months after the end of the covered period, which the Hospital elected to be 24 weeks after receipt of the loan.
+The Hospital received legal notice on February 24, 2021, that the PPP loan was forgiven in its entirety and recognized the gain from extinguishment as other nonoperating revenue in the accompanying statements of revenues, expenses and changes in net position.